wwPDB/py-wwpdb_utils_nmr/wwpdb/utils/nmr/README.md

 4. Add primary output file path, other output file path and parameters

-NmrDpUtility outputs processed data source file as primary output.
-The primary output file path should be specified by **setDestination()** method.
-When you select NEF The other output file path and parameters should be set through **addOutput()** method:
+NmrDpUtility outputs processed primary input data source set by **setSource()** as primary output file, which is specified by **setDestination()** method.
+When you select NEF as the input resource, the primary output should be converted NEF file.
+The other output file paths (e.g. NMR-STAR and CIF formatted NMR-STAR) and parameters should be set through **addOutput()** method:

 ```python
     def addOutput(self, name=None, value=None, type='file')